TatuLund/filesystem-dataprovider-flow/README.md

 # FilesystemDataProvider

-FilesystemDataProvider is a data model add-on for Vaadin 10/14 (Flow) providing hierarchical data of the filesystem, and it can be used to supply it to Tree and TreeGrid components.
+FilesystemDataProvider is a data model add-on for Vaadin 23(Flow) providing hierarchical data of the filesystem, and it can be used to supply it to Tree and TreeGrid components.
 This is fully server side add-on.

 The inspiration of this add-on is to provide similar functionality than Vaadin 7's built in FilesystemContainer had.
-Hence it is useful for Vaadin 7 -> Vaadin 10/14 migration projects.
+Hence it is useful for Vaadin 7 -> Vaadin 23 migration projects.

+# Components

+* FilesystemDataProvider: Data provider wrapper of the filesystem

+* FileSelect: Field UI component that allows selecting a single file, value is File

+* MultiFileSelect: Field UI component that allows selecting multiple files, value is Set<File>

+* FtpDataProvider: Data provider wrapper of the FTP client, uses appache commons ftp

+* FtpSelect: Field UI component that acts as FTP client, value is FtpFile

+* FtpFile: Extended FTPFile, that implements Comparable, so that it works with Vaadin's DataProvider API's.

 ## Development instructions